Super Friends: The Legendary Super Powers Show: Super Friends/Justice League of America

-According to DC writer/historian Mark Waid, Aquaman's sole appearance in The Legendary Super Powers Show comes via his appearance within the opening credits.
+According to DC writer/historian Mark Waid, Aquaman's sole appearance in The Legendary Super Powers Show is in the opening credits.
 The same is true for The Flash.
 This was the first time Wonder Woman was animated with the W symbol on her costume instead of the eagle design; this carried over into the final series, Galactic Guardians.
 Shannon Farnon was unable to reprise her voice work for Wonder Woman because the new voice director cast his girlfriend Connie Cawfield in her place.
 The series was also noteworthy for using Adam West as the voice of Batman, two decades after the end of his live-action television series of Batman.
 West replaced Olan Soule and would continue through the subsequent Galactic Guardians series.